willredington/livefront-referrals/README.md

    - After successful verification AND sign up, the client will completed the referral.
    - The status transitions from `verified` to `completed`.

-5. **Expire Referral**:
+5. **Expired Referrals**:
-   - If the referred user does not act within the expiration period, the referral transitions to `expired`, any attempts to verify or complete the referral code will return a 409
+   - If the referred user does not act within the expiration period (7 days), the referral transitions to `expired` and will eventually be deleted from the database, any attempts to verify or complete the referral code will return a 409

 ---